 sea.citi promotes civic engagement in the local tech sector by building relationships between community, government, and innovation workers.

-The Puget Sound region has experienced a growing presence of tech workers but little is known about their attitudes, community engagement, demographics, and political leanings.
+The Puget Sound region has grown to 300,000 tech workers but little is known about their attitudes, community engagement, demographics, and civic interests.
 This report provides new insights on the interests of the local tech workforce and signals growing opportunity for the public to leverage.

 sea.citi is building local community engagement programming for tech workers resulting in this market research report, conducted by EMC Research.